Mary Swanzy: Artistic career

 On her return to Dublin, Swanzy painted portraits and genre scenes and held her first show at Mill's Hall, Merrion Row in 1913.
 She held another show there in 1919, where she exhibited nearly 50 pieces.
 This exhibition was reviewed by Sarah Purser who noted the lack of melancholy and light optimism in Swanzy's Irish landscapes.
 Swanzy painted in a number of styles, often reflecting the major art developments in Paris.
 After the deaths of her parents, Swanzy was financially independent and could travel, spending her time between Dublin and Saint-Tropez during World War I whilst continuing to paint.
 She also exhibited with the Société des Artistes Indépendants in 1914 and 1916, being elected to the committee in 1920.
 Whilst visiting her sister who was involved with the Protestant relief mission in Yugoslavia and Czechoslovakia, Swanzy painted landscapes, village life, and peasant scenes.
 These works were shown in the autumn of 1921 in the Dublin Painters' Gallery with six other artists including Jack Butler Yeats, Paul Henry, and Clare Marsh with whom Swanzy shared a studio.

 Swanzy began to travel to more exotic countries from the 1920s, Honolulu around 1923, and later Samoa.
 As a result, she painted local tropical flowers, trees, and native women, with a palette and style similar to that of Fauvism.
 She stayed for a time in Santa Barbara, California, working in a local studio and exhibiting some of her Samoan work at the Santa Barbara Arts Club Gallery.
-She returned to Ireland in February 1925 and exhibited three of her Samoan paints at the RHA, and 14 at her one-woman how in the Galerie Bernheim Jeune, Paris in October 1925.
+She returned to Ireland in February 1925 and exhibited three of her Samoan paints at the RHA, and 14 at her one-woman show in the Galerie Bernheim Jeune, Paris in October 1925.
 Gertrude Stein wrote to Swanzy to congratulate her on her Paris exhibition.

 In the mid 1920s Swanzy settled in Blackheath, London, making regular trips to Dublin and abroad.
 In 1932 Purser held an exhibition of Swanzy's work for invited guests in her house.
 Purser's drawing room was the subject of one of Swanzy's work.
 At this time Swanzy's painting was influenced by orphism and was reviewed positively.
 Her work became more allegorical in later years, with The message in the Hugh Lane Gallery demonstrating this.
 During World War II Swanzy stayed with her sister in Coolock for three years.
 In 1943, she held a one-woman show at the Dublin Painters' Gallery, and she was also featured at the first Irish Exhibition of Living Art.
 She was exhibited at St George's Gallery, London in 1946 along with Henry Moore, Marc Chagall, and William Scott.